DSC-SPIDAL/harp/website/content/docs/getting-started-cluster.md

 ## Step 1 --- Install Hadoop 2.6.0

-1. First of all, make sure your computer can use `ssh` to access `localhost` and install `Java` as well.
+1. First of all, make sure your computer can use `ssh` to access each node in the cluster and install `Java` as well.

 2. Download and extract the hadoop-2.6.0 binary into your machine.
 It's available at [hadoop-2.6.0.tar.gz](https://dist.apache.org/repos/dist/release/hadoop/common/hadoop-2.6.0/hadoop-2.6.0.tar.gz).